open-telemetry/opentelemetry-dotnet-instrumentation/src/OpenTelemetry.AutoInstrumentation/DuckTyping/README.md

 ## Duck chaining

 Duck chaining enables the possibility to interact with properties or methods returning or using non public type parameters to be wrapped with a new duck type proxy, so we can access the internals of those objects.

-### Example
+### Example with chanining

 Consider the following types: